ambarchet/RetailManagementTool/README.md

 <h2>Usage</h2>

-<Two types of Roles get seeded when you run this program (Admin and Employee).
+<Through the Startup.cs class, two types of Roles get seeded when you run this program (Admin and Employee).
 There is one seeded Admin that can be used for testing:
           UserName: Master
           Email:    master@gmail.com